Efficient Detection of Communities with Significant Overlaps in Networks: Partial Community Merger Algorithm: Introduction

 \section{Introduction}

 Community structure is commonly found in networked systems in nature and society~\cite{Girvan:2002ez}.
 While it is almost common sense to realize the existence of communities, extracting such mesoscopic structures efficiently and accurately remains a challenging task and yet it is crucial to the understanding of the functionality of these systems.
-Although the definition of community remains ambiguous and a commonly accepted definition is lacking, many detection algorithms have been developed in the past decade~\cite{Fortunato:2010iw} with most of them based on the concept that there should be more edges within the community than edges connecting to the outside~\cite{Seidman:1983kf, Girvan:2002ez, Radicchi:2004br}.
-This viewpoint on what a community is about implies that communities are disjoint, and it is behind the design of non-overlapping community detection algorithms.
+Although the definition of community remains ambiguous and a commonly accepted definition is lacking, many detection algorithms have been developed in the past decade~\cite{Fortunato:2010iw} with most of them motivated by an intuitive notion that there should be more edges within the community than edges connecting to the outside~\cite{Seidman:1983kf, Girvan:2002ez, Radicchi:2004br}.
+This viewpoint on what a community is about implies that communities are almost disjoint, and it is behind the design of non-overlapping community detection algorithms.
 However, it was soon found by empirical studies that it is common for communities to overlap, i.e. each vertex may have multiple memberships~\cite{Palla:2005cj} and thus it may be shared by communities.
 Several approaches have been proposed for detecting overlapping communities, including clique percolation~\cite{Palla:2005cj}, link partitioning~\cite{Evans:2009kg, Evans:2010cf, Ahn:2010dj}, local expansion and optimization~\cite{Baumes:2005tf,Lancichinetti:2009dy,Lancichinetti:2011gn}, and label propagation~\cite{Raghavan:2007by, Gregory:2010hm, Xie:2011hc}.
-These methods perform well when overlapping vertices constitute a small portion of the network, but most of them fail to detect communities when the overlaps are significant~\cite{Xie:2013ku, Lancichinetti:2011gn, Gregory:2010hm}.
-The reason is that most of these algorithms are still based on the assumption that a community should have more internal than external edges and thus the communities are only slightly overlapping, which is invalid when the vertices have multiple memberships.
-For example, if all members of a community have two or more memberships, it is highly likely that the community has more edges connecting to other communities than internal edges.
-A new concept of community is therefore needed for cases of significant overlaps.
-We adopt an intuitive idea that each member of a community should be connected to a certain fraction of the other members.
-The idea is similar to \textit{k-core}, but it is fraction-based and we call it \textit{f-core}.
-Unlike \textit{k-core}, an \textit{f-core} allows its members to have multiple \textit{f-cores} and thus it is suitable for describing cases that a member could belong to many communities.
-Yet, an \textit{f-core} is not necessarily a single connected component and could sometimes be two or more separate clusters.
-To make it a useful concept in the context of communities with significant overlaps, a further constraint that a community has members who are densely connected to each other and thus a relatively high value of clustering coefficient will prove effective.
+Some of them inherit the notion of non-overlapping communities and then loose constraint to allow vertices to be shared by communities.
+For example, algorithms of local expansion and optimization usually use a fitness function that is positively correlated to the ratio between the number of internal and external edges of a community.
+We remark that the fitness function is fine with disjoint or slightly overlapping communities, but is not applicable to significantly overlapping communities of which most vertices have multiple memberships.
+For example, if most members of a community have more than one membership, it is very likely that the community has much more edges to the outside than edges within the community, which is often the case in social networks.
+We think a new concept fundamentally different from non-overlapping communities is needed that imposes no constraints or implications on the fraction of overlapping vertices and the number of communities a vertex may have.
+Taking the two aspects into consideration, we propose a general concept of overlapping community that each member of a community should connect to a certain fraction of the other members.
+There are no constraints on whether the community has more internal than external edges or whether a member devotes most of its edges to this community.
+This intuitive idea is similar to \textit{$k$-core}, but it is fraction-based and we name it \textit{$f$-core}.
+Unlike $k$-core that cannot overlap, an $f$-core allows its members to belong to arbitrary number of $f$-cores and thus it is suitable to be a definition of overlapping community.
+Yet, $f$-core only focuses on edge densities and does not specify how members are connected to each other.
+To make it a useful concept in the context of communities, a further constraint that a community has members who are densely connected to each other and thus a relatively high value of clustering coefficient will prove effective.